 LocationSan Francisco, CA, USA

-Students will be introduced to the philosophical foundations and applied approaches of the practice of sustainable design in order to develop a toolbox of design skills, terminology, and technical understanding necessary to create innovative designs targeting pertinent issues in sustainability.
-Students will meet researchers, designers, and entrepreneurs who have transitioned ideas into marketable companies in order to expose them first hand to how design, entrepreneurship, and technology must come together to create innovations that meet real sustainability needs.
-Students will work in a highly collaborative, multidisciplinary environment to design, develop, and construct innovative technologies of their own in self-identified topic areas that address real sustainability needs.
-At the conclusion of the course, students will pitch their designs to actual entrepreneurs and venture capitalists in the Silicon Valley for feedback hopefully providing the catalyst for students to take their ideas to the next level.
+Students will be introduced to the philosophical foundations and applied approaches of the practice of design in order to develop a toolbox of design skills, terminology, and technical understanding necessary to create innovative designs targeting pertinent issues.
+Students will meet researchers, designers, and entrepreneurs who have transitioned ideas into marketable companies in order to expose them first hand to how design, entrepreneurship, and technology must come together to create innovations that meet real needs.
+Students will work in a highly collaborative, multidisciplinary environment to design, develop, and construct innovative technologies of their own in self-identified topic areas that address real needs.
+At the conclusion of the course, students will pitch their designs for feedback hopefully providing the catalyst for students to take their ideas to the next level.

 Additional Items to ConsiderThis program is targeted towards junior and senior Engineering and Industrial Design students.

 Applicants must have a GPA minimum of 2.5

 For this program, students need to complete the online application (a $25 fee required), which includes:

 - Official transcript required for first-semester transfer and non-JMU students.